hotspotty/depindd/src/app/(docs)/(pages)/lego/servers.md

 title: Servers
 ---

-Server networks are groups of computers that work together to provide various web-based services by tapping into idle storage, compute, and bandwidth resources.The decentralized server sector category consists of four network categories:
+Server networks are groups of computers that work together to provide various web-based services by tapping into idle storage, compute, and bandwidth resources.
+The decentralized server lego consists of four network categories:

 - **Storage Networks** can be classified into file storage and relational database networks.
 File storage networks are intended for long-term data storage and archiving.
 Relational database networks are designed for managing structured data that is accessed and updated frequently.
 - **Compute Networks** can be divided into two main classifications: general purpose (GP) compute networks and specific purpose (SP) compute networks.
 GP compute networks provide computing resources that can be used for a variety of applications.
 SP compute networks are tailored to specific use cases such as transcoding, rendering, and machine learning.